-Functions and their graphs; polynomial, algebraic, exponential, and logarithmic functions, roots of algebraic equations.
+Functions and their graphs; polynomial, algebraic, exponential, and logarithmic functions, roots of algebraic equations, systems of linear equations, nonlinear equations and inequalities.
 Prerequisite: two years of high school algebra, geometry and MAT 100C or appropriate math SAT or ACT score.